|

 Hans

-Wolf in the nineteen sixties.
+Wolf in the nineteen eighties.

 Picture courtesy the Seattle